rishitasarin/EMG-Research/Day 8/README.txt

 -Looked at all the features mentioned in the paper and tried to code them in matlab (features_matlab_code.mlx).
 Some of the code was extracted from a Toolbox available on Matlab File Exchange.

+Day 9 Overview (6/12/2020)
+-Looked up all the features mentioned in the sensors paper and the feature extraction paper -After understanding each feature formula, coded it into Matlab independently -Separated features into 4 categories:
+	Signal Amplitude and Power Feature Group
+	Frequency Information Feature Group
+	Nonlinear Complexity Feature Group
+	Time Series Modelling Feature Group
+	Unique Feature Group
+More detail can be found in the features_matlab_code.mlx file.
+-Questions for Team:
+	1. L-scale?
+Sample Entropy?
+	2. Difference between AR and CC?
+	3. Function of MFL?